The MCLE Project

 THE RESEARCH TEAM

-Rashmi Singh, firstname.lastname@example.org, is a postdoctoral research associate at Boston University who is currently working on the MCLE Project.
-Her primary research interest is in probing students’ conception in different areas of K-12 mathematics and the factors (standards, instruction, lesson design, etc.) that affect the development of understanding in students.
+Rashmi Singh, firstname.lastname@example.org, is currently working as postdoctoral research associate at the University of Southern California’s Rossier School of Education.
+Before joining USC, she worked as a postdoctoral research associate in the MCLE Project at Boston University.
+Her primary research interest is in probing students’ conception in different areas of K-12 mathematics and the factors (standards, instruction, lesson design, curriculum materials etc.) that affect the development of understanding in students.
 She has taught high school and college mathematics in India and the US.

 Hector Nieves, firstname.lastname@example.org, is a doctoral student at Boston University studying mathematics education, with an interest in the effects of learning communities in math classrooms on students’ mathematical self-identity.
 Previously, he taught math in Los Angeles at the middle and high school level.

-Anna Moss, email@example.com, was a Masters student at Boston University.
+Anna Moss, firstname.lastname@example.org, was a Masters student at Boston University.
 After studying at NYU, she began working as a mathematics and physics teacher at the Commonwealth School in Boston.
-She is currently on sabbatical and working to better understand how to create lessons that allow for curiosity and discovery for her students of any education background.
+She joined the MCLE project during her sabbatical, which was focused on working to better understand how to create lessons that allow for curiosity and discovery for her students of any education background.

 Kaitlyn Gibson, email@example.com, is an undergraduate student studying secondary mathematics education at Boston University.
 She grew up in the Boston area and fell in love with mathematics during high school.
 This spurred her interest in teaching, and now she wants to make sure that other students can have a chance to fall in love with mathematics, too.